ssmirr/appdev-chapters/minimal-javascript.md

 ---

-What we need here is to define a method that is capable of receiving not just an argument, which we're used to doing with parentheses, but a **block**.
+What we need to do here is define a method that is capable of receiving not just an argument, which we're used to doing with parentheses, but a **block**.

 In Ruby, we actually don't have to do anything at all to our method in order to allow it to receive a block; if a block is provided by the user of the method, it will automatically be captured and we (the method authors) can invoke it with `yield`: